01-edu/public/subjects/build-brick-and-break/README.md

 - Create a function `build` which will create and display the given amount of bricks passed as argument:

-  - each brick has to be created and added to the page at a regular interval of time (at least 50ms),
+  - each brick has to be created as a `div` and added to the page at a regular interval of 100ms,
   - each brick will receive a unique `id` property, like following:

   ```html